 Today, Susan substituted in Sunday School, teaching the Gospel Doctrine class and I ran Teacher Council sessions during the 2nd and 3rd hour.
 At the end of meetings, all the men in the ward were treated to ice cream sundaes.

 Susan hardly got any sleep last night, partly because of her back, which has been hurting for nearly 2 weeks since we helped the Salisbury’s unpack.
-I think another reason she didn’t sleep was because she found out last night that Holly and her family moved to Eureka, CA a couple of days earlier without saying goodbye.
+I think another reason she didn’t sleep was because she found out last night that Holly and her family moved to Eureka, CA a couple of days ago without saying goodbye.
 She was feeling very sad and angry about that.
-Who knows if we’ll ever hear from them.
+Who knows if we’ll ever hear from them again.

 Susan really needs to take a break and get to bed early tonight, but since we’re planning to leave early tomorrow morning for a 3-week road trip, she’s spending the remainder of the day packing.

-Andrew and Tina sent me a Father’s Day card.
+Andrew and Tina sent me a Father’s Day card, which was sweet.
 I haven’t heard from the others — another sad situation.